-Beltania is a 4-day retreat, camping festival, and musicfest to celebrate Beltane, also known as May Day.
+Beltania is a 4-day retreat around that time of year known as Beltane, also known as May Day.
 It is geared towards those who practice an Earth-honoring religious or spiritual path.
 We welcome all who wish to express their support of diversity, freedom of expression, and worldwide peace and harmony.
 Learn More about our purpose, who attends, and who organizes Beltania.

 All are welcome!
 It is geared towards those who practice an Earth-honoring religious or spiritual path.
 We welcome all who wish to express their support of diversity, freedom of expression, and worldwide peace and harmony.
 Beltania attracts many people who consider themselves Earth-centered, alternative, neo-Pagan, spiritual but not religious, atheist, Buddhist, Christian, Earth-centered, and more.

 It’s a community event that brings people together in celebration, learning, and community.
 It’s also a fundraiser that supports Living Earth Church and its year-round work in Denver, CO, including funding Living Earth House which provides affordable housing to several residents and workshop/meeting space to the alternative/Earth religions community.

 It’s hard to be a newcomer to anything.
 Our first priority is to make YOU feel welcomed, wanted, and a part of our community.
 Very often people tell us that coming to Beltania or any Living Earth event feels like coming home and that it’s so easy to meet people.
 Visit the Rainbow Welcome Center, or show up at any scheduled event like a workshop or ritual, and you’ll find open arms ready to greet you.
-If you’d like a more private experience then camp further out or get your own cabin room.
-If you want to meet people, camp in a more closely-packed area or get a bed in a shared cabin room or yurt.
 Know that you can come as you are, dressed however you wish, expressing yourself authentically and you’ll be accepted.

 Pets are not allowed.
 Read about our Service Animal policy.